-Wheelchairs and strollers are now available to borrow at this time.
+Wheelchairs and strollers are available to borrow.

 To help people on the autism spectrum prepare for their visit, we have created Social Stories guides with photos and descriptions.
 Although Social Stories are typically used and created for people with autism, these guides can serve any visitor who wants to know what to expect.
 Access our Social Stories here.

 Service Animal Policy

 The Autry Museum is committed to welcoming a wide and diverse audience, including those assisted by trained service animals.
 The Autry Museum complies with the American with Disabilities act (ADA), which defines service animals as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the dog must be directly related to the person’s disability.
 The Autry Museum allows service dogs in all public areas of the museum.